CastielWong/Laboratory/DevOps/Ansible/README.md

 ## Local Check
-Utilize Minikube or similar to launch up containers to try the usage of Ansible.
+Utilize Minikube or similar to launch up K8S cluster to try the usage of Ansible, where:
+- Control Node: local machine
+- Managed Nodes: nodes set up by Minikube

 ```sh
 # set env to ensure the Python interpreter running Ansible is correct